Ineos 1:59 Challenge: Breaking2

-Breaking2 was a project run by sports equipment manufacturer Nike announced in December 2016 with the goal of breaking the 2-hour mark over the marathon.
+Breaking2 was a project run by sports equipment manufacturer Nike announced in December 2016 with the goal of breaking the two-hour mark over the marathon.
 Three runners, Zersenay Tadese, Lelisa Desisa, and Eliud Kipchoge were to attempt the feat, assisted by a team of pacemakers, scientists, engineers, physicians and trainers.
 The world record at the time was held by Dennis Kimeto, set at the 2014 Berlin Marathon where he ran 2:02:57, while Kipchoge, whom Ed Caesar of Wired described as "the best marathoner in the world" had a personal best of 2:03:05.
 Tadese and Desisa had marathon personal bests of 2:10:41 and 2:04:45, respectively, while Tadese had the fastest half-marathon best of the three at 58:23.
 The reason for Tadese's selection was his perceived potential based on assessments made by the support team.

 Nike announced the race would take place at the Monza Circuit near Monza, Italy, where Kipchoge ran a half marathon personal best of 59:17 during a test event.
 The course was 2.4 km long which meant the run would consist of about 17.5 laps around the course.

 The attempt took place on 6 May 2017 at 5:45 a.m.
 Central European Time (UTC+1).
-Groups of 6 pacemakers ran in a diamond formation around the three runners and aimed to go through every 5 km in 14:13.
+Groups of six pacemakers ran in a diamond formation around the three runners and aimed to go through every 5 km in 14:13.
 For the first 5-kilometre section split, they were one second off the pace, going through in 14:14, and they later went through the 10 km mark in 28:21.
 Around 50 minutes into the race, Desisa dropped out of the group before Tadese and Kipchoge went together through halfway in 59:57.
 Tadese soon dropped off the pace leaving Kipchoge alone to pass through 30 km in 1:25:20 and 40 km in 1:54:00.
 Falling behind the target pace, Kipchoge would need to increase his pace in order to run under 2 hours.
 However, he lost 10 seconds on the final lap, leaving him short of the goal by 25 seconds in a time of 2:00:25.
 Tadese finished in 2:06:51 and Desisa in 2:14:10.

-Despite beating Kimetto's record of 2:02:57, Kipchoge's time could not be ratified by the IAAF (now known as World Athletics) as the attempt included the use of interchangeable pacemakers.
+Although faster than Kimetto's record of 2:02:57, Kipchoge's time could not be ratified by the IAAF (now known as World Athletics) as the attempt included the use of interchangeable pacemakers.
 Caesar believed that factors contributing to the failure of the attempt were the temperature and humidity on the day, which were both higher than the ideal range.
 A 2012 study found that the ideal temperature was 4 C and that a 10 °C increase resulted in a 1.4% decrease in speed, while the temperature during the attempt was 11 C.